Panoptic-aware Image-to-Image Translation: The proposed method

 \subsection{Overview}

-We provide an overview of our proposed method from training manner and pipeline, and use the thermal-to-color (transforming thermal domain to color domain) image translation task as an example to describe module details.
+We provide an overview of our proposed method from the training manner and pipeline, using the summer-to-winter (transforming summer domain to winter domain) I2I translation as an example describes our framework details.

-{\bf Training manner.} In Figure \ref{overview} \subref{overview_a}, we use a paired thermal image $t$ and color image $c$ from the KAIST-MS \cite{KAIST-MS} dataset to extract content codes (thermal: $C_t$, color: $C_c$) and style codes (thermal: $S_t$, color: $S_c$). $E_t$ and $E_c$ are encoders of $t$ and $c$; $D_t$ and $D_c$ are decoders respectively.
-By combining $C_t$ with $S_t$ to feed into $D_t$, we can reconstruct thermal image $t2t$.
-Similarly, combining $C_c$ with $S_c$ to feed into $D_c$, color image $c2c$ can be reconstructed.
-Style codes $S_{rc}$ and $S_{rt}$ are randomly sampled from normal distribution.
-By hypothesizing that $S_{rc}$ is from the color style space and combining $C_t$ with $S_{rc}$ to feed into $D_c$, it can translate color image $t2c$ as indicated by the red arrows.
-Similarly, we hypothesize that $S_{rt}$ is from the thermal style space to combine with $C_c$ to translate the thermal image $c2t$ by $D_t$.
-For training, the above four processes are divided into cross-domain training ($t2c$ and $c2t$) and within-domain training ($t2t$ and $c2c$), which are deployed together.
+{\bf Training manner.} In Fig.~\ref{overview} \subref{overview_a}, we use summer image $s$ and winter image $w$ from the Transient Attributes dataset \cite{Transient-attributes} to extract content codes (summer: $C_s$, winter: $C_w$) and style codes (summer: $S_s$, winter: $S_w$). $E_s$ and $E_w$ are encoders of $s$ and $w$; $D_s$ and $D_w$ are decoders.
+By combining $C_s$ with $S_s$ to feed into $D_s$, we can reconstruct summer image $s2s$.
+Similarly, $w2w$ can be reconstructed by $C_w$ with $S_w$.
+Style codes $Z_{w}$ and $Z_{s}$ are randomly sampled from a normal distribution.
+By hypothesizing that $Z_{w}$ is from the winter style space and combining $C_s$ with $Z_{w}$ to feed into $D_w$, it can synthesize winter image $s2w$ as indicated by the red arrows.
+Similarly, $w2s$ can be translated by $C_w$ and $Z_{s}$.
+The cross-domain ($s2w$ and $w2s$) and within-domain ($s2s$ and $w2w$) are trained together \cite{MUNIT}.